newville/pyshortcuts/README.md

 Menus) or both.

 Pyshortcuts works on Windows, MacOS, and Linux in the way that is most natural for each OS.
-That is, on Windows, a Shortcut Link is created and placed on the users Desktop and in the Start Menu.
+On Windows, a Shortcut Link is created and placed on the users Desktop and in the Start Menu.
 On MacOS, a minimal but complete Application is created and placed on the users Desktop.
-On Linux a ".desktop" file is created and placed on the users Desktop (if that exists) and in $HOME/.local/share/applications (if that exists), which will often get presented in a Start Menu for windowing desktop themes that use a Start Menu.
-On all platforms, the shortcuts created on the Deskop or Start Menu can be put either directly on the Desktop / Start Menu or in a folder on the Desktop / Start Menu.
+On Linux a ".desktop" file is created and placed on the users Desktop (if that exists) and in $HOME/.local/share/applications (if that exists), which will often get presented in a Start Menu for windowing desktop themes that use a one.
+On all platforms, the shortcuts created on the Deskop or Start Menu can be put either directly onto the Desktop / Start Menu or in a sub-folder of the Desktop / Start Menu.

 Special attention is given to Anaconda Python.
 On Windows, this means the program linked to by the shortcut will be run in an Anaconda environment,